 It is well documented that Grammer was a bit of a hell-raiser back in the day.
 The Frasier cast forced him into a few interventions when drinking and other demons got out of hand.
 Grammer said he quit drinking altogether for about five years and now, with fourth wife Kayle Walsh and three young children at home, behaves much more responsibly.

-The second new episode features another strong character from the old show, Harriet Sansom Harris as Frasier’s always scheming agent Bebe Glazer.
+That same episode features another strong character from the original series: Frasier’s always scheming agent Bebe Glazer, played to the hilt by Harriet Sansom Harris.
 Grammer was thrilled to have her back.

 Grammer stands out in Hollywood for his more pro-Republican leanings.
 He made reference to COVID and seemed on the verge of a rant about former chief American medical advisor Dr. Anthony Fauci but kept those comments short.
 Had he been before a different crowd in a Blue State, it might have triggered some applause.